MaxBWiseman/Project3CodeInstitute/README.md

 This is the *[Live version of my project](https://pythonfitnessconsole-3375f331b895.herokuapp.com/)*.

 To be able to use this project to the best of its ability you must create your own Google Sheet with Google Cloud.
-I believe this project will cause issues if more than one person uses the same google sheet at the same time, i have been unable to test this as it seems a likely issue, <INSERT VIDEO/INSTRUCTION HOW TO SET UP GOOGLESHEET FOR THIS PROJECT>
+I believe this project will cause issues if more than one person uses the same google sheet at the same time, i have been unable to test this as it seems a likely issue, below in the bug reports i explain a little how to set the google sheet up yourself.
 ## Features
 ***